dwyl/learn-redash/README.md

 You may want to query your data but you have one column which contains sensitive data.
 Unfortunately it is not possible in Redash to hide or encrypt a portion of your data.
-However, if you do find yourself in this situation you can change how data is retrieved from a given table based on how you're selecting it.
-So you can choose only to select the columns you want so the sensitive fields are not included on Redash making all of your data suitable for querying.
+The best way to achieve this would be to create a seperate view of your database.
+When you build that view only select the columns from each table that you wish to include rather than selecting 'all'.
+Then connect the view of your database up with Redash so the sensitive fields are no longer included.